 - Card payment: This mode of payment can be done online using a secure payment form.
 The payee will be receiving an acknowledgment email on the receipt of the payment.

 Note: No taxes are included in this charge.
-The taxes will be applicable to the policies of the country of the payee.
+The taxes will be applicable as the policies of the country of the payee.
 Additional transaction charges may be levied on the author.

 - Can I be eligible for wavier on APC?